 “Brien!” she shouted.
 “Brien!”

-She listened for answers and heard instead the weird reverberation of her own voice thrown back at her.
+She listened for answers and heard instead the flat reverberation of her own voice thrown back at her.
 She heard a hum.
 She smelled something metallic and clean, unfathomable beneath the cave’s mineral breath.

 She had patience.
 She had optimism.
 She also had panic clawing her aorta.
 She beat it down, because it wouldn’t help him.
 She pressed her cheek to the stone and tried to speak into every crevice she could find.
 She tried to move the slab and could not.
 She tried to back out of herself.

 When she could think, she slid to the right.
 The map in her head and on her phone agreed: There was a second route, a fissure to the right of the Keyhole, less a proper passage than a wicked worm-crevice, a seam so thin you could feel the planet’s pulse through it.
+The Shrike.
 Nobody used it for sport.
 It led to somewhere but not to anywhere you’d take a tour.

 She took it.
 There was no other choice.
 She shouted for Brien and told him to hold on and told him any number of sentences meant to be ropes.
 She wriggled into the seam.

 She thought, for a second, that her optimism was a mistake, that the fissure wasn’t a route but a terminus.
 Then the rock tilted its angle.
-The darkness deepened.
+Darkness deepened.
 Her headlamp flickered once, then steadied, but the shadows it made now were wrong, longer, darker.
 Stronger scent of ozone.
 Thunder, this time not like anything she had known before.
 It rolled through the fissure with a muted rumble as if a freight train existed inside the earth.

 She tasted fear and copper.